2026 Artists Network

 Network Speakers

 Lindsay Brown is a native of Wales.
 He studied European history at Oxford (MA) and theology at the Free Faculty of Theology at Vaux-sur-Seine, near Paris, under Henri Blocher.
-Lindsay has worked with the International Fellowship of Evangelical Students (IFES) for the past 45 years in a variety… Read more
+Lindsay served as the International Director of the Lausanne Movement from 2008-2016.
+He has worked with the… Read more

 Brian S. Chan is a professor at Dallas Theological Seminary in Media Arts & Worship, teaching creative writing, visual artmaking, and theologies of beauty, creativity, story, and film.
 Dr. Chan pastored in Hollywood/Los Angeles and taught courses at Biola University on a theology of beauty,… Read more